 Tony De Domenico OAM | Member

-Tony has over 40 years of experience across government, corporate, community and education sectors both domestically and internationally.
+Tony has over 40 years of experience across government, corporate, community and the education sectors both in Australia and internationally.

 Tony was previously the Executive Director of the Urban Development Institute of Australia, Chair of Places Victoria, Deputy Chair of Development Victoria and has served on the Council of La Trobe University including a term as Deputy Chancellor.
 He was Chair of the Australian Housing and Urban Research Institute (AHURI) from 2014-18.

 Tony has extensive diplomacy experience, serving as a trade and investment diplomat based in Milan, and from 1992-97 he was elected to the ACT Legislative Assembly where he was appointed Deputy Chief Minister, Minister for Urban Services, and Minister for Economic Development and Regulatory Reform.
 Tony was awarded a Medal in The Order of Australia at the Queen’s Birthday Honours List in 2018 for his contribution to urban planning, research and development in Victoria.

 Kelvin was appointed to the NHFIC Board in July 2021 after performing senior roles in the construction industry since 1998.
 Initially he worked as a supplier with Boral Ltd and from 2003 onwards as the CEO of two of the largest residential building companies in Australia - BGC Residential and Simonds Group Limited.

 Prior to moving into the construction industry, Kelvin held senior executive positions in the mining and manufacturing sector at Downer Ltd, Fletcher Challenge NZ, Aditya Birla Canada and WMC Resources.